Blog article

 Strong AI engineers evaluate employers carefully.
 They want to know whether the company has access to the right data, a real workflow owner, engineering support, user feedback, and permission to improve the system after launch.
 If those conditions are missing, the role can become a prototype treadmill.

-During closing, be direct about the first ninety days.
+During closing, be direct about the first 90 days.
 The first month might focus on workflow mapping, data access, and a narrow prototype.
 The second month might put the system in front of a small user group with logging and review.
 The third month might harden the workflow, expand coverage, or decide that the business case is not strong enough.
-Good candidates respect that clarity.
+Good candidates respect that clarity because it sounds like real work, not AI theater.

 Also explain the collaboration model.
 Will the AI engineer own frontend surfaces, backend services, and deployment, or will they partner with product and platform teams?
 Who reviews risky outputs?
 Who approves data access?
 Which metric proves that the system is useful?
 These details make the role more credible and help the candidate picture the work.

-Use AIBuilderTalent to keep the search grounded.
-You can post an AI engineering role, compare AI Builder profiles, and use the adjacent guides on AI product engineers and agent builders to sharpen the role.
+You can compare AI Builder profiles and use the adjacent guides on AI product engineers and agent builders to sharpen the role.
 The stronger your definition of the work, the easier it is for serious builders to show relevant proof.

 Next step